 - Seamless Channel Integration

 Customers want to be able to switch easily between channels, depending on their own context: where they are, what device they’re using, what action they want to take, etc. Furthermore, channel integration is not just a tool for improving customer experience, but also an important component of improving your agent’s work experience.
 However, seamless, or omnichannel, integration is something of a contact-center holy grail due to the extreme complexity of successfully combining the activities of all available systems and channels in real time.
-An agnostic solution like VHT Navigator “rides” over the top of all your existing systems and draws up-to-the-second information from all of your channels, compiling data and matching it to your customer identifiers.
+An agnostic solution that “rides” over the top of all your existing systems and draws up-to-the-second information from all of your channels, compiling data and matching it to your customer identifiers is one to strive for.

 To Turn Your Agents Into Industry Rock Stars: